Skip to content

 Colon cancer usually starts as small, non-threatening clusters of cells called polyps.
 Over time, without adequate preventative measures, these can evolve into cancerous cells.
 One could question if such a condition confined to the bowel could trigger lower back pain.
 While it might not be the most common symptom, it is indeed a possibility.
 This is particularly true in the more advanced stages of colon cancer, when the growth of the tumour might press against nerves, tissues, or organs, leading to discomfort or even severe pain in the lower back.

 The presence of unexplained, persistent lower back pain, especially if it doesn’t improve with rest or standard pain-relieving measures, is something that you should bring up with your doctor.
 Although many cases of lower back pain are not due to cancer, it’s always better to err on the side of caution.
-It’s important to remember that cancer is more likely to be treatable when it’s detected early, so if you’re in any doubt about your symptoms, seeking medical advice promptly is crucial.
-This is particularly relevant if you’re in a higher risk group for developing colon cancer, for instance, due to age or family history.

 In some cases, colon cancer can manifest itself in unusual ways.
 For example, persistent scapular pain, or discomfort in the shoulder blade area, can sometimes be a symptom of this disease.
 Although a less common symptom, it underscores the importance of thorough physical examinations when unexplained pain or discomfort is present.
 In conclusion, any persistent or unexplained symptoms should be discussed with a healthcare professional, even if they don’t seem directly related to the colon.